yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the panel, Resource group and Slot are highlighted.](images/stepbystep/media/image89f.png "Deployment slot configuration")

 14. Now that we've completed the configuration for the "Deploy Azure App Service" task to deploy our application to Azure App Service deployment slot, we'll need a way to swap the staging slot with the production slot.
 To do that, we'll need to add an additional task to the dev stage.
-Click the **+** (plus sign) on the task list to create a new task.
+Select the **+** (plus sign) on the task list to create a new task.

     ![On the screen, the plus sign is highlighted.](images/stepbystep/media/image89g.png "Task list")

 15. This opens the "Add tasks" panel.
 Enter **App Service Manage** into the search box and press **Enter**.
-Then select the **Azure App Service Manage** task from the search results and click the **Add** button.
+Then select the **Azure App Service Manage** task from the search results and select the **Add** button.

     ![On the panel, App Service Manage is entered into the search textbox and Azure App Service Manage is highlighted.](images/stepbystep/media/image90.png "Add tasks")

 16. After adding the new task, we now have two tasks for the dev stage.
 The new task now needs to be configured.
-Click on the **Swap Slots:** task to open the task configuration panel.
+Select the **Swap Slots:** task to open the task configuration panel.

     ![On the screen, the Swap Slots task is highlighted.](images/stepbystep/media/image91.png "Task list")